irahorecka/gardenofrecipes/recipes/md/buttermilk-muffins-large-recipe.md

 # Buttermilk Muffins - Large Recipe

 Large recipe - makes 60 muffins.
-Dough may be kept in the refrigerator for up to 6 weeks
+Dough may be kept in the refrigerator for up to 6 weeks.

 ## Ingredients